 Minimum furlough periods?

 Until 1 July, there is a minimum furlough period of 3 weeks and there is a corresponding minimum 3 week claim period.
 If the minimum 3 weeks furlough period started before 1 July, it should still continue for the minimum of 3 consecutive weeks, even though this takes the employee beyond 1 July.

 From 1 July; however, things will start to change.
 Firstly, there will be no minimum period of furlough so employees can be on furlough for weeks or even days.
 But when claiming through the JRS portal, the claim will need to cover a period of at least 1 week - although you can claim for a few days either side of the month.
 Claims should start and end within the same calendar month.

 From when can employers claim from under the JRS?

 Employees’ wages should claimed under the JRS from the date they cease working (not the date the decision is made or they date they agree unless they are one and the same date).
 Please note the changes to new entrants from 30 June 2020.
 Employers will need to claim to cover a period of at least one week although employers can still claim for the first few days or last few days in a month if they already claims for the period immediately before it.
 Claim periods must start and end within the same calendar month (as set out above).

 The first time employers will be able to make claims for days in July will be 1 July.
 Employers cannot claims for periods in July before this point.
 31 July is the last day that employers can submit claims for periods ending on or before 30 June.

 What if employees do not agree to furlough?

-Employees could disagree with the change of status and pay reduction; however, if the alternative is to be made redundant or laid off, many will choose to accept.
-If employees do not agree there are options such as making employees redundant (see point below about redundancy).
+Employees could disagree with the change of status and pay reduction and to flexible furlough; however, if the alternative is to be made redundant or laid off, many will choose to accept.
+If employees do not agree there are options such as making employees redundant (see point below about redundancy and workforce planning).